bindopen/BindOpen.Kernel/docs/Current-Release-Note.md

 # New features

-- [X] Specification are now data referenced.
+- [X] Metadata must have only one (possibly aggregate) specification

 # Fixes